 Nonetheless, you will gain a lot more benefits than you think.
 You learn to create a piece of content that resonates with you and your audience.

 Above all, writing for someone makes you see a wide array of opportunities as a writer.
-You will have a better understanding of content writing people will like to read.
+You will better understand what content writing people will like to read.